 Evolution in the LNG garden

 Modern man with all his marvels is roaming the planet because of a simple, yet powerful mechanism called Evolution.
-It’s simple because it mechanically tries out every possible pathway in order to find what works best.
+It’s simple because it mechanically tries out every possible pathway to find what works best.
 It also eliminates those solutions, that have not worked well.
 Simple, as this mechanism may be, it yet has ensured humanity’s rise from a proto-soup of primitive amino acids billions of years ago.

 Just as it is in natural evolution, every once in a while, earth-shaking changes produce sudden shockwaves that can be so violent – a paradigm change of unseen proportions takes large swathes of what existed away and introduces a new world.
-In nature, an asteroid hitting earth kicked in the extinction of the dinosaurs which had dominated the planet for hundreds of millions of years.
+In nature, an asteroid hitting Earth kicked in the extinction of the dinosaurs which had dominated the planet for hundreds of millions of years.
 The event produced a new world, better, stronger, more sophisticated than could have been imagined before.

 In LNG, a metaphorical asteroid hit us in the shape of gas market liberalization in the Atlantic basin.
-Decade old certainties have gone away almost overnight and kicked in the rise of an unimaginatively complex, new world.
-Just like the dinosaurs, the old contractual mechanisms in LNG have staged a fierce defense battle but as Victor Hugo used to say: “No army on earth will stop ideas, when their time has come”.
+Decade-old certainties have gone away almost overnight and kicked in the rise of an unimaginatively complex, new world.
+Just like the dinosaurs, the old contractual mechanisms in LNG have staged a fierce defense battle but as Victor Hugo used to say: “No army on earth will stop ideas when their time has come”.

 Liberalization was just the beginning.
-LNG trading, sink market mechanisms, the rise and fall of North America as a market for LNG, shale gas, nuclear incidents producing LNG shortfalls and producing countries turning consumers all have left deep impacts on the LNG world and future contracts will bear their scars.
+LNG trading, sink market mechanisms, the rise and fall of North America as a market for LNG, shale gas, nuclear incidents producing LNG shortfalls, and producing countries turning consumers all have left deep impacts on the LNG world and future contracts will bear their scars.

 Now that the monolith LNG has cracked wide open, the contractual LNG world will experience an explosion of diversity just like the Cambrian explosion.
-LNG as a fuel, LNG bunkering, multiuser terminals, commingled tank space and island meshing, flare conversion and resource nationalism are already leaving their imprint on classical contracts.
+LNG as a fuel, LNG bunkering, multiuser terminals, commingled tank space and island meshing, flare conversion, and resource nationalism are already leaving their imprint on classical contracts.

 The future is uncertain, but that’s scary only to those who are unprepared.